shivajiva101/sban/README.md

 [![Build Status](https://travis-ci.org/shivajiva101/sban.svg?branch=master)](https://travis-ci.org/shivajiva101/sban)
 #### *** WARNING ***
 As this is a dev branch the code is in a fluid state, feel free to test it as the API functions will be retained on merge.
+It will also spam the log with all db statements executed...you have been warned!

 Existing users please note that to use this version you need to apply sban/tools/sban_update.sql so backup your database to somewhere safe and copy sban/tools/sban_update.sql to the world you want to appy the update to and in a terminal navigate to the world folder and use the commands: